serenalotreck/serenalotreck.github.io/index.md

 # Welcome
-My name is Serena Lotreck, and I'm a PhD candidate in Plant Biology and Computational Mathematics, Science and Engineering at Michigan State University.
+My name is Serena Lotreck, and I'm a postdoctoral researcher in the Walker Lab at the DOE Plant Research Laboratory at Michigan State University.

 ## [about](./about/)
 Learn about me and my research interests